 This sections contains information on Digital Towns, including the Digital Towns Pilot Programme and Digital Towns Guidance.

-The Digital Towns programme, which launched earlier this year is funded by the Scottish Government and delivered by Scotland’s Towns Partnership.
-The aim of the programme is to encourage Towns to think more creatively, rather than installing basic town centre WiFi and allows towns to think about smarter concepts, including using digital to manage parking, smart lighting and waste collection, and using the infrastructure in towns to deliver education, digital heritage and tourism and entrepreneurship hubs.
+The Digital Towns programme ran during 2017 and was funded by the Scottish Government and delivered by Scotland’s Towns Partnership.
+The aim of the programme was to encourage Towns to think more creatively, allowing towns to think about smarter concepts, including using digital to manage parking, smart lighting and waste collection, and using the infrastructure in towns to deliver education, digital heritage and tourism and entrepreneurship hubs.

-Note: the towns supported under the Digital Towns Pilot Programme are as follows:
+Towns supported under the Digital Towns Pilot Programme were:

 - Aberdeen City